 The following estimates the impact of the change in accumulated surplus from these excluded items, and estimates the impact on future infrastructure funding.
-The forecasted impacts on the consolidated accumulated surplus to the end of 2016 from inclusion of these estimated expenses are as follows:
+The forecasted impacts on the consolidated accumulated surplus to the end of 2017 from inclusion of these estimated expenses are as follows:

-TABLE 1: Estimated Accumulated Surplus December 31, 2015 \$ 000's \$ 000's Est. accumulated surplus, consolidated Dec 31, 2015 ^{1} 21,057,206 Impact of tangible capital assets: Estimated non-asset capital expenditures ^{2} (451,000) Amortization (872,000) Capital from current and payments to capital reserves 1,269,335 Monies received from others for assets ^{3} 966,000 Debt principal repayments budgeted and SF earnings 351,000 1,263,335 Impact of government business enterprises: Earnings from Government Business Enterprises 75,000 75,000 Impact of employee future benefits: Estimated increase in employee benefits liability (225,000) (225,000) Impact of landfill closure and post-closure: Estimated change in landfill post-closure costs (15,000) (15,000) Impact of contaminated sites: n/a Estimated Surplus for Accounting Purposes 1,098,335 Est. accumulated surplus, consolidated Dec 31, 2016 22,155,541
+TABLE 1: Estimated Accumulated Surplus December 31, 2017

+\$000's \$000's Est. accumulated surplus, consolidated Dec 31, 2017 (Note 1) 24,071,533 Impact of tangible capital assets: Estimated non-asset capital expenditures (Note 2) (401,200) Amortization (974,000) Capital from current and payments to capital reserves 1,578,765 Monies received from others for assets (Note 3) 894,401 Debt principal repayments budgeted and SF earnings 393,000 1,490,966 Impact of government business enterprises: Est. Earnings from Government Business Enterprises 44,000 44,000 Impact of employee future benefits: Estimated increase in employee benefits liability (160,000) (160,000) Impact of landfill closure and post-closure: Estimated change in landfill post-closure costs (3,500) (3,500) Impact of contaminated sites (240) (240) Estimated Surplus for Accounting Purposes 1,371,226 Est. accumulated surplus, consolidated Dec 31, 2018 25,442,759

-1: Includes the City tax and rate based programs, and over 119 agencies and corporations which are consolidated as part of the City's annual financial statements.
+Note 1: Includes the City tax and rate based programs, and over 123 agencies and corporations which are consolidated as part of the City's annual financial statements.

-^{2:} Non-asset capital expenditures are amounts paid from the capital budget which do not meet the accounting criteria for recognition of assets: mainly small value assets, maintenance and repair work, or studies which may not lead to an asset discount rates as at December 31, 2015.
-Estimates in this report include both those amounts as at December 31, 2015, as well as amounts of revenues and expenses in 2016.
+Note 2: Non-asset capital expenditures are amounts paid from the capital budget which do not meet the accounting criteria for recognition of assets: mainly small value assets, maintenance and repair work, or studies which may not lead to an asset.

-3: Monies received from others are mainly amounts received from the Federal and Provincial governments, and from development charges
+Note 3: Monies received from others are mainly amounts received from the Federal and Provincial governments, and from planning act and development charges.

-The City's accounts are not yet closed for the 2015 fiscal year, as invoices continue to be received and journal entries will be posted well into February of 2016, as in prior years.
-In addition, liabilities have not been updated to reflect the impact of any change in
+The City's accounts are not yet closed for the 2017 fiscal year, as invoices continue to be received and journal entries will be posted well into February of 2018, as in prior years.
+In addition, liabilities have not been updated to reflect the impact of any change in discount rates as at December 31, 2017.
+Estimates in this report include both those amounts as at December 31, 2017, as well as amounts of revenues and expenses in 2018.